 Unfortunately we can’t give you a generic timeframe because the times change each week.
 If you’re building with Move Homes, we recommend reaching out to your sales consultant who will give you the most up-to-date information about your home.

-Here at Move Homes, we are offering our clients brick veneer homes that will reduce the amount of bricks (and the wait).
+Here at Move Homes, we are offering our clients Prime Brick Steel homes that will reduce the amount of bricks (and the wait).
 Fill out the form below to find out more about this construction method and we’ll reach out.